 1. Invest for the long term and stick to it

 If we make a graph of the stock markets and dive into the distant past, it seems they have only gone up.
+It may seem that way, but it wasn’t.
+There were huge dips in between.

 In 2007 – 2009, during the financial crisis, the broad U.S. stock market lost 57% in value.
 And in 2013, almost 5½ years later, prices were back at the same level.
+And from the recovery in 2013 to mid-2025, the price has more than quadrupled (+ 300%), which is a growth of 12% per year.

-And when things are going well, you give it time for further growth.
+When things are bad, you give it time to recover.
+This might take a few years, but it’s better to wait until 2013 than to take your losses in panic in 2009.
+And when things are good, you give it time for further growth.
 That 12% over 12 years between 2013 and 2025 doesn’t yield 12% * 12 = 144% profit, but 300%.
-That 12% return from the first year also yields 12% in the second year, and so on.
-So after 12 years, you end up with a 300% profit.
-That’s the effect of compound interest.
+This is because the 12% return from the first year also generates 12% in the second year, and so on.
+That’s how you end up with 300% profit after 12 years.
+This is the effect of compound returns.

 If you look through the peaks and troughs, you’ll see that the average return of a global stock portfolio has been around 8% per year over the past decades.